The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 In this case, a competent mutual fund advisor must choose to invest/buy a mutual fund scheme with good exposure to the health-care sector and withdraw/sell from the mutual fund scheme which has average exposure to the IT sector to eliminate the risk and make a moderate portfolio.

-If some one is investing directly in 4 or 5 mutual funds, then getting a consolidated portfolio for the underlying stock investments with a sectoral allocation is not possible.
+If someone is investing directly in 4 or 5 mutual funds, then getting a consolidated portfolio for the underlying stock investments with a sectoral allocation is not possible.
 If you are investing through a good mutual fund agent, his online investment platform will be equipped with these composite underlying portfolios.

 This composite underlying portfolio will help you choose the right mutual fund scheme to add in or remove from your mutual fund portfolio.